apache/apisix/README.md

   - Custom load balancing algorithms: You can use custom load balancing algorithms during the `balancer` phase.
   - Custom routing: Support users to implement routing algorithms themselves.

+- **Serverless**
+  - [Lua functions](docs/en/latest/plugins/serverless.md): Invoke functions in each phase in APISIX.
+  - [Azure functions](docs/en/latest/plugins/azure-functions.md): seamless integration with Azure Serverless Function as a dynamic upstream to proxy all requests for a particular URI to the Microsoft Azure cloud.

 ## Get Started

 1. Installation